CERTCC/Vultron/docs/process_models/rm/rm_interactions.md

     Vendor1 --> Vendor4: r3
 ```

+### Vendor Engages a Coordinator for MPCVD

-### A Finder notifies a Vendor, who, in turn, engages a Coordinator to reach other Vendors.
+A Finder notifies a Vendor, who, in turn, engages a Coordinator to reach other Vendors.

 ```mermaid
 stateDiagram-v2